News Europe/H2020 at AMU

 1. The teams of the site are mobilized at the European level against the Coronavirus.

-AMU is participating in two projects launched by the Joint Technology Initiative "Innovative Medicine" (IMI JU) dedicated to the development of diagnostics and therapies against COVID-19 (see the call website and the IMI press release) out of the eight selected projects:
+AMU is participating in two projects launched by the Joint Technology Initiative "Innovative Medicine" (IMI JU) dedicated to the development of diagnostics and therapies against VIDOC-19 (see call site and IMI press release) out of the eight selected projects:

 - KRONO: "Evaluation of a production ready portable, Point-of-Nedd Platform (instrument and reagents), direct from nasal swab test for the molecular diagnostic detection of COVID-19 infection", Collaborative project coordinated by Rémi Charrel (UVE)